-Identified threat Self-review threat may be created where the advice will affect matters to be reflected in the financial statements (Paragraph 290.183).
+Identified threat Self-review or advocacy threat may be created where the advice will affect matters to be reflected in the financial statements (Paragraph 604.7 A1 in Chapter A of the revised Code).
 Threat evaluation The client must take the responsibility on consideration and implementation of the tax advice, and ultimately its tax treatment and reporting.
+Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing tax planning and other tax advisory services to audit clients include: The degree of subjectivity involved in determining the appropriate treatment for the tax advice in the financial statements.

+Whether the tax treatment is supported by a private ruling or has otherwise been cleared by the tax authority before the preparation of the financial statements.

+For example, whether the advice provided as a result of the tax planning and other tax advisory services:

-The existence and significance of the threat depends on factors such as: The degree of subjectivity involved in determining the appropriate treatment for the tax advice in the financial statements; The extent to which the outcome of the tax advice will have a material effect on the financial statements; Whether the effectiveness of the tax advice depends on the accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the accounting treatment or presentation under the relevant financial reporting framework; The level of tax expertise of the client's employees;
+- Is clearly supported by a tax authority or other precedent. - Is an established practice. - Has a basis in tax law that is likely to prevail. - The extent to which the outcome of the tax advice will have a material effect on the financial statements. - Whether the effectiveness of the tax advice depends on the accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the accounting treatment or presentation under the relevant financial reporting framework.

+Safeguard application

-The extent to which the advice is supported by tax law or regulation, other precedent or established practice; and Whether the tax treatment is supported by a private ruling or has otherwise been cleared by the tax authority before the preparation of the financial statements.
-Safeguard application If the advice is clearly supported by tax authority or other precedent, by established practice or has a basis in tax law that is likely to prevail, providing such tax planning and other tax advisory services does not generally create a threat to independence.
-No safeguard is therefore needed in such circumstance.
-A firm shall not provide tax advice to an audit client if the effectiveness of the tax advice depends on a particular accounting treatment or presentation in the financial statements and: The audit team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework; and • The outcome or consequence of the tax advice will have a material effect on the financial statements on which the firm will express an opinion.
+A firm or a network firm shall not provide tax advice to an audit client when the effectiveness of the tax advice depends on a particular accounting treatment or presentation in the financial statements and:

+- The audit team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework; and - The outcome or consequences of the tax advice will have a material effect on the financial statements on which the firm will express an opinion.

 If the threat is considered to be at an acceptable level based on evaluation, then no safeguard is need to be employed.
 Otherwise, the firm is to apply necessary safeguard to eliminate the threat or reduce it to an acceptable level.
-Non-exhaustive examples of such safeguards include: Using professionals who are not members of the audit team to perform the service; Having a tax professional, who was not involved in providing the tax service, advise the audit team on the service and review the financial statement treatment; Obtaining advice on the service from an external tax professional; Obtaining pre-clearance or advice from the tax authority.
+Non-exhaustive examples of such safeguards include:

+- Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer, who was not involved in providing the service review the audit work or service performed might address a self-review threat.

+Obtaining pre-clearance from the tax authorities might address self-review or advocacy threats.
 If the threat cannot be reduced to an acceptable level by the application of safeguards, such non-assurance service shall not be provided.